jacobhackman/pantheon/docs/Privacy/Privacy-Overview.md

 ## Private Transaction Attributes

-Private transactions have additional attributes to public Ethereum transactions:
+Private transactions have additional attributes that distinguish them from public Ethereum transactions.
+They are listed below:

 * `privateFrom` - Orion public key of transaction sender